SoWhitIs/cryptocurrencies/README.md

 To determine the amount of clusters or _”K”_ needed for the K-means algorithm, the use of Elbow Curve method was employed with results from previous Principal Compnent Analysis or PCA.

-Using the hvplot package, the elbow curve suggested a value of 4 was the best number of clusters to input into our K-Means model.
+Using the HoloViews-hvplot package, the elbow curve suggested a value of 4 was the best number of clusters to input into our K-Means model.

 <p align="center"> <b><i>Elbow Curve to Determine K-Means (Worldwide)</b></i>
  </p>